Frequently Asked Questions: E-Learning

 Internship / Continuing Education

-Visit the “Distance Learning at Montpellier Management” page for tuition information.
+Go to the “Distance learning at Montpellier Management” page to view the rates.

-Internships are mandatory from L2 to M2 and cannot start before december 1st.
+Internships are mandatory from L2 to M2.
+Internships cannot begin before December 1st for all programs.

-Submitting an internship report (for Bachelor’s degrees) or a thesis/mémoire (for M1 and M2) is mandatory.
+The submission of an internship report for Bachelor’s degrees and a thesis for Master’s degrees (M1 and M2) is mandatory.

-This submission cannot take place before the student has completed the minimum required internship duration by the submission deadline (308 hours from L2 to M1, and 616 hours for M2).
+This submission cannot be applied until the intern has completed the minimum required duration of the internship (308 hours from L2 to M1 and 616 hours for M2) by the date set for the submission of the report or thesis in session 1 or session 2.

-The internship may continue beyond the exam board deliberations.
-For M2, the thesis/mémoire defense is mandatory and can be conducted either via videoconference or in person in Montpellier.
+The internship may continue beyond the deliberations.
+The defense of the M2 thesis is mandatory and may take place either by videoconference or in person in Montpellier.